spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 **Description**

 The schema file defines the module's tables and columns (see [Propel Documentation - Schema XML](#https://propelorm.org/documentation/reference/schema.html)).
-Schema files are organized into business domains, each representing a module overarching group that encapsulates related domain entities.
+Schema files are organized into business `domains`, each representing a module overarching group that encapsulates related domain entities.

 **Conventions**